Help! My baby is refusing their bottle...

 A baby with a bottle aversion may do the following:

-- Appearing hungry but refusing to eat
+- Appears hungry but refuses to eat

 - Clamping their mouth shut, turning their head away avoiding eye contact while trying to bottle-feed